GilenW/CSE151A_FINAL_PROJECT/README.md

 | Best Random Forest | 0.539 | 0.308 |
 | Best Gradient Boosting | 0.741 | 0.319 |
 | Voting Classifier | 0.645 | 0.329 |

+- Overall, the voting classifier shows the highest test accuarcy among all the models, then second best model is SVM and Gradient Boosting models.
+The model we try in the third experiment has the highest score.
+However, all the models present relatively low accuracies in testing, but they have relatively high accuracies in training.
+This show that the potential overfitting.
+Another observation about the results is, all the plots for hyperparameter tuning present similar pattern.
+They show that the model are not improving with any values of the different parameters.

 # DISCUSSION